Homeroom (2021 film)

 Homeroom is a 2021 American documentary film directed and produced by Peter Nicks.
 The film, which is the final chapter of Nicks' Oakland trilogy (following The Waiting Room and The Force), follows the lives of the Oakland High School class of 2020 as they try to make the most of their final year in high school amidst district budget cuts and ultimately the COVID-19 pandemic and the George Floyd protests.
 Ryan Coogler and Davis Guggenheim, the latter of whom made a similar film, Waiting for "Superman", were executive producers on this film.

 The film was premiered at the 2021 Sundance Film Festival on January 29, 2021, where it was the inaugural winner of the Jonathan Oppenheim Editing Award - U.S. Documentary.
 It was released on Hulu on August 12, 2021.

 Synopsis

-Oakland as a tantalizing case study.
-In a city that struggles with rising crime and health care woes, its public school systems are not exactly equipped to prepare youth for the travails of young adulthood.
+The film follows the students of Oakland High School's Class of 2020 as they face an unprecedented year.
+Anxiety over test scores and college applications is giving way to uncertainty over a rapidly developing pandemic.